NonLogicalDev/shell.async-goprompt/README.md

-# Not Your Average Async ZSH Shell Prompt
+# Not Your Average Async ZSH/FISH Shell Prompt

 <center>